Attesting Workload Identity for Compliance: A CISO's Guide

 Addressing the shared responsibility model is crucial.
 While cloud providers secure the underlying infrastructure, you're responsible for securing your workloads and data within that infrastructure.

-Extending attestation to on-premise systems can be complex.
-Legacy systems often lack built-in attestation capabilities.
-Therefore, organizations must integrate third-party tools or develop custom solutions.
+Extending attestation to on-premise systems can be tricky.
+Older systems often don't have built-in attestation capabilities.
+So, organizations have to integrate third-party tools or build custom solutions.

 - Extending attestation: Use hardware-based security modules (HSMs) or Trusted Platform Modules (TPMs) to establish a root of trust for on-premise servers.
 Integrate with attestation services to verify workload integrity.